misocodes/odin-recipes/README.md

 # odin-recipes
-Building a basic recipe site consisting of:
+Building a basic recipe site consisting of an index page and links to a few recipes
-Index page
-Links to a few recipes